tre-anywhere/PizzeriaAPI/README.md

 # Pizzeria API
 version 1.1.0

 This is an ExpressJS Pizzeria API.

-Call me for a pie anytime!
+This API creates, modifies, saves and deletes Pizzerias and their Pizza Pies.

+Data is stored in an attached MongoDB database.
+You must connect your own if you clone the repo.

 ## Getting Started